HTML Tagstutorial html

 " "quotation marks.

-As you’ve seen, tags can contain content and other tags.
+You might have noticed that in addition to text content, HTML tags can also contain other HTML tags.
 For example, you could have an

 <img> tag inside an

 <ul> tag, which would show an image in a bullet-point list.

 This is called nesting tags, and it happens all the time in HTML.
 When you build a webpage, you’ll need to choose the right combination of tags to specify your content exactly how you want to.

 But note that it doesn’t make sense to nest certain tags.
 For example it doesn’t really make sense to have a